lrslab/anasfv/readme.md

 ## ANASFV
 The **ANASFV** project focuses on analyzing nanopore-sequenced data of PCR-amplified African Swine Fever Virus (ASFV).
 It consists of 4 tasks:

 Task 1: Using ONT reads of PCR-amplified ASFV to assemble a genome.
+(This task is optional.
+If you have already obtained an assembled genome by other methods, you can apply Tasks 2, 3, and 4)

 Task 2: Analyzing the completeness of the assembled ASFV genome.